Amanda Rohde’s Insights in the Microstocks

 Which photo surprised you the most in terms of sales?

 Some of my earliest works that sold very well really surprised me.
 And I think after that, it’s not so easy to surprise me anymore.
-In general, I am hopeless at predicting which of my works will be popular and which will be ignored by buyers.

 What was the biggest advertising campaign that used your image?

 I encounter my work quite often, but none of them have stood out.
-I saw my work on 15 posters hanging in a newsstand for Mother’s Day, and that was really nice for me.
+I saw my work on 15 posters hanging on a newsstand for Mother’s Day, and that was really nice for me.

 Probably, it’s several photos of my mother’s hands.
 Hands have always been somewhat of an obsession for me, and my mother’s hands have always been particularly special.